Sustainable Change Starts with Women

 Why it matters: Basic health education and connecting with local care providers enables women to best protect their and their family's well-being.

-What our graduates report: 87 percent of women report they practice family planning at graduation, compared to 30 percent at enrolment.
+What our graduates report: 89% of women at graduation report that they are involved in household family planning decision making, compared to 64% at enrolment.

 Women Influence Decisions in their Homes and Communities